 There are numerous mental health services available, including discussion groups, support groups, psychologists and mental health councilors.
 So why do so many people choose to NOT take advantage of the services?
 It may be the Social Stigma associated with a Mental Health condition?

-Saver Health has created a Emotional Health Cooperative or Co-Op where members work together to offer support and guidance to each other.
+Saver Health has created a Emotional Health Community where members work together to offer support and guidance to each other.
 Membership is FREE and minimal personal information is required.
 It is like a social community, however all conversations are confidential and are not shared outside the community.
 Members are identified by a unique User Name instead of their given name or email to add a level of anonymity and all posts and blog entries default to private until the user changes them to a broader audience.

 So if you are someone who just want to better manage their stress or someone struggling with a mental health issue, Saver Health offers a safe and secure place where you can set personal objectives, track you progress and join support groups that keep you motivated and accountable to reach the goals that you have set for yourself.